 Transactions in currencies other than Canadian dollars are recognized at the prevailing exchange rate at the date of the transaction.
-At the end of each reporting period, trade receivables and trade payables denominated in foreign currencies are adjusted to reflect the prevailing exchange rate on that date.
+At the end of each reporting period, trade payables denominated in foreign currencies are adjusted to reflect the prevailing exchange rate on that date.

-Exchange differences resulting from the settlement of transactions denominated in foreign currency, as well as exchange differences resulting from the adjustment of trade receivables and trade payables denominated in foreign currency at the end of the reporting period, are recognized in "Export sales revenue" for receivables and "Cost of goods sold - domestic" for payables on the Statement of Operations and Comprehensive Income (Loss).
+Exchange differences resulting from the settlement of transactions denominated in foreign currency, as well as exchange differences resulting from the adjustment of trade payables denominated in foreign currency at the end of the reporting period, are recognized in "Cost of goods sold - domestic" on the Statement of Operations and Comprehensive Income (Loss).

-Exchange differences resulting from the adjustment of foreign exchange forward contracts at the period are recognized in "Other recoveries" on the Statement of Operations and Comprehensive Income (Loss).
+Exchange differences resulting from the adjustment of foreign exchange forward contracts at the end of the period are recognized in "Other charges (recoveries)" on the Statement of Operations and Comprehensive Income (Loss).